ueda-keisuke/Underline-Sample/README.md

 ![Screenshot](https://raw.githubusercontent.com/ueda-keisuke/Underline-Sample/master/Underline-Sample/underline.png)

-I found an underline under "g" is missing, so I tried to look for a font whose underline is not missing.
+I found an underline under "g" is missing.
+This app is designed for finding a font whose underline doesn't disappear.

-This app displays all fonts your iOS device has with an underline.
+This app lists all installed fonts in your iOS device.
 The left text is a normal underline.
 The right underline is drawn in UIWebView with CSS.

     underline
     {